-Dendrobium Spectabile is also called as The Grand Dendrobium.
-It is a medium to large-sized, hot growing epiphyte, occasional lithophyte, which reaching 30 - 122 cm in height, semi-globose at the base, to 8 nodes, 30-122 cm long stems carrying to 5, towards the apex, lanceolate to ovate, coriaceous, obtuse, 20 - 40 cm long leaves.
-They grow on trees in swampy, lowland forests, in mountain forests of the lower floor or on coconut tree plantations, on Casuarina trees, from sea level up to 1100 m.
+Dendrobium Spectabile is also called The Grand Dendrobium.
+It is a medium to large-sized, hot growing epiphyte, occasional lithophyte, which reaching 30-122 cm in height, with semi-globose at the base, to 8 noded, 30-122 cm long stems carrying to 5, towards the apex, lanceolate to ovate, coriaceous, obtuse, 20-40 cm long leaves.
+It blooms in the winter and early spring on an axillary, 20 to 40 cm long, few to 20 flowered racemes with minute, oblong bracts that arise from near the apex of leafed mature canes.

 DECODING FOOT CANDLES(fc):